codeit-ninja/ng-pagination/README.md

 https://jsfiddle.net/o2pzzc61/3/

 ### Notes:
-To hide the pagination if there are no pages to show, you can simply do ng-show=”Pages” or ng-if=”Pages”. $scope.Pages will be an empty object if there are no pages to display.
+To hide the pagination if there are no pages to show, you can simply do `ng-show=”Pages”` or `ng-if=”Pages”`. $scope.Pages will be an empty `object` if there are no pages to display.

 ### To do:
-- Give .active class to current page
+- Give `.active` class to current page
--	Give support to the data-scope to retrieve data also outside a controller (assigning an object or array directly to the data-scope attribute)
+-	Give support to the `data-scope` to retrieve data also outside a controller (assigning an `object` or `array` directly to the `data-scope` attribute)
--	Support for pagination server side.
-Use paging-controller.js for now.
--	Support for single template file.
-If you want to edit the pagination default.
-You now have to loop through all files where the template is placed, instead of just having a single file with the paging template.
 -	We’ll see …